cunnil-eth/ramp.fun/README.md

 # ramp.fun
-Pump.fun but not so fun on Arbitrum
+Pump.fun, but on Base

-# Solidity
+## Solidity
-The solidty part consists of 3 essential contracts:
+The Solidty component consists of three essential contracts:
-1. Rampfun - a main contract that users interact with to deploy their tokens.
-This contract serves as a hub for accumulating fees from trading memes on the platform and on Uniswap DEX;
+1. **Rampfun** - The main contract that users interact with to deploy their tokens.
+This contract acts as a hub for accumulating fees from trading memes on the platform and on the [Aerodrome DEX](https://aerodrome.finance/).

-2. RampToken is an implementation of OpenZeppelin's ERC20 standard that is deployed by a user and is basically a meme token contract.
-Mint and burn can only be invoked by BondingCurve contract attached to this token for buy and sell options respectively;
+2. **RampToken** - An implementation of [OpenZeppelin's ERC20 standard](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) deployed by a user.
+It is essentialy a meme token contract.
+The mint and burn functions can only be invoked by the BondingCurve contract attached to this token, which handles the buy and sell options, respectively.

-3. BondingCurve acts as a liquidity pool but with curvature price dynamic where users can buy and sell tokens before token migration event.
-The event occurs after 80% of 1b tokens were bought, after the migration the token can be swapped on DEX with linear price dynamic.
+3. **BondingCurve** - Functions as a liquidity pool but with dynamic price curve.
+Users can buy and sell tokens before the token migration event.
+This event occurs after 80% of 1b tokens have been purchased.
+After the migration the token can be swapped on the DEX.
+***
+### Tests

+---
+## Typesctipt